 The Green Educator Course is mainly designed for teachers and educators, but today, it attracts a wider range of participants.
-This year, for instance, we had entrepreneurs, ex-corporate workers, and nutritionists who are as interested and passionate as the educators.
 The various backgrounds of participants’ enrich the course as we received more visions from multiple perspectives and stakeholders.

 Participants also got a chance to meet with our amazing students who have been involved in several Green School student-driven initiatives such as BioBus, the first student-initiated biodiesel school bus, Green School Green Generation, students activism for climate action, and Koperasi, a cooperative created by Student Village to boost monthly income of their staff while sharing sustainable lifestyle as well.

 What distinguishes Green School from other schools is how community integration is a key part of our sustainable value.
 Participants went to visit Puri Ngurah, a Balinese palace located only a few kilometers from the school to experience a cultural immersion.
 We were welcomed by Agung Alit, Kul Kul Connection’s student and her grandfather, I Gusti Ngurah Agung Watusila, who is the King of Sibang Kaja, which is the village that Green School resides.
 They were entertained by the “Trash Monster Drama” by Kul Kul Connection’s students, a dance performance that raises awareness about plastic pollution in Bali.
 They also experienced making canang and attended the Full Moon ceremony at the palace.